 INTRODUCTION.

 Hi!
 My name is Thi Minh Trang Phan (preferred name: Trang Phan).
 I’m an undergraduate student pursuing a Bachelor of Business Administration (BBA) with a major in Economics.
-My passion for Economics sparked in my third year at Thompson Rivers University when I took Land Use Economics and Forestry Economics.
-After completing my third co-op term with the Adams Lake Indian Band – Natural Resource Department, I became deeply interested in Environmental Economics and started researching contemporary environmental issues.
+My passion for Economics sparked when I took Land Use Economics and Forestry Economics.
+After completing my third co-op term with the Adams Lake Indian Band – Natural Resource Department, I became deeply interested in Environmental Economics and started researching on contemporary environmental issues.

-Through the Undergraduate Research Experience Award Program (UREAP), I’m conducting an economic analysis of British Columbia’s caribou conservation program.
+Through the Undergraduate Research Experience Award Program (UREAP), I’m conducting an economic analysis on British Columbia’s caribou conservation program supervised by Dr. Tisgaris and Dr. Strantza.
 This project allows me to apply descriptive statistical tools and policy review analysis to provide recommendations for improving current conservation strategies.

-I’m also part of the Capstone Project, supervised by Dr. Tisgaris, where we contribute research papers to a soon-to-be-published book on topics related to the Kamloops community.
+Besides that, I’m also part of the Capstone course, supervised by Dr. Tisgaris, where we contribute research papers to a soon-to-be-published book on topics related to the Kamloops community.
 My paper explores how old-growth forest preservation policies can support caribou habitat recovery.

 Additionally, in my Econometrics course, supervised by Dr. Mahbobi, I’m analyzing data using EViews 13, ForecastX, and Minitab to assess BC’s caribou recovery efforts.
 This project builds on my Forecasting in Business class and enhances my data analysis skills.